 The Santa Rita No. 1 – named for the patron saint of the impossible – will produce for seven decades.
 The discovery also will make the University of Texas one of the richest state universities in the country.

 America’s first diesel-electric “streamliner,” the 97.5 ton Burlington Zephyr, pulls into Chicago’s Century of Progress exhibition on May 26, 1934.

 Zephyr has completed a nonstop “dawn to dusk” run from Denver, Colorado — cutting traditional steam locomotive time by half.

 Powered by a single eight-cylinder diesel engine, the revolutionary passenger train travels 1,015 miles in slightly more than 13 hours.
 The Zephyr burns $16.72 worth of diesel fuel.
 The same distance in a coal burner would cost $255.
 By the end of 1934, eight major U.S. railroads have ordered diesel-electric locomotives.
 The engine technology’s cost advantages in manpower, maintenance, and support are apparent.

-On May 9, 1863, Confederate raiders attack an early oil town in what will soon become West Virginia, destroying equipment and thousands of barrels of oil.
+On May 9, 1863, Confederate raiders attacked an early oil town in what would soon become West Virginia, destroying equipment and thousands of barrels of oil.

-The Burning Springs oilfield is destroyed by Confederate raiders led by General William “Grumble” Jones – “making it the first of many oilfields destroyed in war,” notes the founder of an oil and natural gas museum in Parkersburg.
+The Burning Springs oilfield was destroyed by Confederate raiders led by General William “Grumble” Jones – “making it the first of many oilfields destroyed in war,” accordingt to the founder of an oil museum in Parkersburg.